OpenKitten/Meow/README.md

 It manages your database for you, so you can focus on writing your application.

+⚠️ We are currently reviewing the possibility of building Meow on top of the Swift 4 Codable protocols.
+A final, stable release of Meow will probably not be available before the final release of Swift 4.

 ## ⭐️ Features

 - [x] Boilerplate-free